GatiAher/gatiaher-hugo/content/projects/Spectral-Analysis-of-Bacteria-S-Layer/index.md

 image_f_log = np.log(1 + image_f)
 ```

-## 3 APPLYING, CLEANING, AND INTERPRETING THE 2D FFT
+# 4 CLEANING AND INTERPRETING THE 2D FFT

-### Step 1.
+## Step 1.
 Remove Vertical and Horizontal Pattern Noise

 When the FFT algorithm looks at an image, it assumes the image is one period of an infinitely repeating spectrum: